Create Your First Guru

 3. Add Knowledge Sources

-- YouTube Videos: Click “Add YouTube” and paste video URLs
+- YouTube Videos: Click “Add YouTube” and paste video URLs on the sidebar opened on the right.

-- PDF Documents: Click “Upload PDFs” to add documentation files
+- PDF Documents: Click “Upload PDFs” to add documentation files.

 Make sure your sources are publicly accessible.
 Private repositories or documents cannot be indexed.